 Marketing prepares polished materials.

-But affected communities decide on relevance to their wallet, trust in leadership, and being heard.
+Affected communities decide on relevance to their wallet, trust in leadership, and being heard.

 Your wind energy project faces resistance or lack of trust and approval?